 Be part of a dynamic foundation team that forms lasting partnerships with leading organizations locally and nationwide, supports transformational research in multiple medical fields, and instills the value of giving back in the next generation of leaders.

-A Program Director at the Foundation will work alongside the Foundation’s current Senior Program Director to help manage OUAT’s current programs and the future expansion of the Foundation’s grant-making.
-The role entails a wide range of responsibilities, is dynamic and evolving, and involves coordination across a broad group of stakeholders including the Foundation’s funder, community leaders and educators, medical researchers, partner universities, and current and former students who are part of the Foundation’s Philanthropy Lab program.
+A Philanthropy Lab Program Director at the Foundation will work alongside the Foundation’s current Senior Program Director to help manage The Philanthropy Lab’s current programs and future expansion.
+The role entails a wide range of responsibilities, is dynamic and evolving, and involves coordination across a broad group of stakeholders including the Foundation’s funder, administrators and educators, partner universities, and current and former students who are part of the Foundation’s Philanthropy Lab program.

 Specific responsibilities may include, but are not limited to:

-• Managing the implementation and administration of all of OUAT’s current programs and initiatives (see additional details below), with a focus on maximum impact, continuous improvement, and comprehensive and detailed updates to OUAT’s Funder.
+• Managing the implementation and administration of all of the Philanthropy Lab’s current programs and initiatives, with a focus on maximum impact, continuous improvement, and comprehensive and detailed updates to OUAT’s Funder.

 • Bachelor’s and/or Master’s degree with strong academics and a minimum 3.5 GPA.